lostsh/matrax/README.md

 # matrax
 Ulgy matrix effect for windows terminal
+> The main goal of this ... of that, is to show a cool matrix effect in the default windows terminal.
+The simplest way possible.

 This is a first ugly version, just to show what its going to look like.